Hiking Guide of Wadi Al Far Trail

 • The trail has a fair amount of challenge along the wadi on both sides.
 Going up after the narrow stairs comes the steep trail, loose rocks, and boulders.
 Going down on the other side comes with boulders after boulders before the water pools.

-• A few narrow stairs (without railings) are found in the trail.
-It is not the same as Stairway to Heaven’s stairs but it still poses a challenge (if you have a fear of heights).
+• A few narrow stairs (without railings) are found on the trail.
+It is not the same as Stairway to Heaven's stairs but it still poses a challenge (if you have a fear of heights).

 • Going down at trail option B will test your patience (at least mine were always put on a test).
 The steep loose rocks after the saddle and the boulders section are not a joke but doable.